Importance and applicability

 When such unrealistic subjects are treated more

-seriously, accusations of pseudoscience are invariably
+seriously, accusations of pseudo science are invariably

-levelled at their proponents (see Pseudoarchaeology,
+leveled at their proponents (see Pseudo archaeology,

 below).
-However, these endeavours, real and fictional,
+However, these endeavors, real and fictional,

 are not representative of the modern state of